-Prerequisites: DMA 010-040 or MAT 003 Tier 2, DRE 097 or ENG 002 or ENG 111
+Prerequisites: DMA 010-040 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 097 or ENG 002 or

-Corequisites: DRE 098
+BSP 4002 or ENG 111 Corequisites: DRE 098

 This course introduces operating system concepts for single-user systems.
 Topics include hardware management, file and memory management, system configuration/optimization, and utilities.
 Upon completion, students should be able to perform operating systems functions at the support level in a single-user environment.